mo-gregmunday/climate-data-challenge-22/README.md

 With these estimated projections, it would be possible to use the coefficients derived in the separate regression analysis described in section 3.2, to estimate how the metrics of judicial process effectiveness might change in response to climate change.

 As a first step towards this, we have produced tabulated time series of temperature and humidity at the locations of all court buildings in the UK.
-The time series span 80 years at monthly intervals, and are derived from UKCP climate projections RCP 8.5 and .
+The time series span 80 years at monthly intervals, and are derived from UKCP climate projection RCP 8.5.

 <img src="courtroom_projections.gif" height="600">

 Link to tables.

 ### 3.4 Actions to adapt to impacts of building discomfort
 Note the analysis described above is valid for the case where no changes are made to courtrooms: no retrofitting of window shading, installation of air conditioning, nor behavioural change such as regularly opening windows.
 The results would be a measure of what should be avoided in future.